pfroud/rollercoaster-designer/README.md

 ##Implementation

 The coaster you see is a `Track` instance which holds an array of Pieces.
-Every piece holds information about it's position, rotation, and the mesh to display.
+Every piece holds information about its position, rotation, and the mesh to display.
 The track also manages insertion and deletion of Pieces.

 We had a hard time finding a good way to store the constants for mesh dimensions.
 We started with a giant JSON thing, but we wanted to reference the object while still creating it.
 For example, we wanted to do something like this: